-- Every Senior Executive should be familiar with the disclosure and compliance requirements generally applicable to Bladex; - Every Senior Executive shall refrain from misrepresenting, or causing other misrepresenting, facts about Bladex, whether in or out of Bladex, including the Directors and Dignitaries of Bladex and auditors, or government regulators and autonomous organizations. - Every Senior Executive must, to the extent appropriate in their area of responsibility, consult with other executives and employees of Bladex with the aim of promoting full, fair, accurate, timely and understandable disclosures in the reports that Bladex files or present to the SEC, and in other public communications made by Bladex; and - It is the responsibility of each Senior Executive to promote compliance with the standards and restrictions imposed by applicable laws, rules and regulations.
+- Every Senior Executive should be familiar with the disclosure and compliance requirements generally applicable to Bladex; - Each Senior Executive must refrain from misrepresenting, or causing others to misrepresent, facts about Bladex, whether inside or outside Bladex, including Bladex's Directors and Officers and auditors, or to government regulators and independent organizations. - Each Senior Executive Officer should, to the extent appropriate in his or her area of responsibility, consult with other Bladex executives and employees with a view to promoting full, fair, accurate, timely and understandable disclosures in reports Bladex issues or files with the SEC, and in other public communications made by Bladex; and - It is the responsibility of each Senior Executive to promote compliance with the standards and restrictions imposed by applicable laws, rules and regulations.